flowershow/flowershow-app/docs/self-hosted/README.md

 ---

 >[!note]
->The self-hosted documentation is currently under construction as we focus our efforts on Flowershow Cloud.
-Some information in these docs may be outdated or incorrect.
-Learn more about Flowershow Cloud [here](/).
+>The self-hosted documentation is currently under construction as we focus our efforts on Flowershow Cloud, so some information in the docs found on this page may be outdated or incorrect.
+Click [here](/) to learn more about Flowershow Cloud.

 ## What is Flowershow Self-Hosted?